- What are the admissions requirements?

 - A personal essay by the applicant is used to demonstrate writing ability as well as to provide information about goals, interests, and values.

-- The personal interview, by far the most important step in the process, provides the opportunity to personalize the application and determine eligibility for admission.
+- The personal consultation, by far the most important step in the process, provides the opportunity to personalize the application and determine eligibility for admission.

 If an applicant cannot demonstrate academic success, that person will be required to complete a minimum of courses as a nonmatriculated student.
 Those courses will be determined based on the program to which the student is seeking admission.
 Upon successful completion of these courses, the students will be reviewed for admission to his/her intended program of study.